 The Bonfire Night celebrations began on the heels of Halloween.
 The weekend had been ushered in with the sound of fireworks and the smell of wood smoke and BBQ.
-The celebrations started early and Ashley Bonfire1continued through the week.
+The celebrations started early and continued through the week.
 While I’m writing this, I can still hear the last of the fireworks being set off!

 I had some previous knowledge of Bonfire Night from my family in Newfoundland.
 They usually call it Guy Fawkes night and celebrate with a big bonfire, local music, and burning the “Guy”: a Guy Fawkes effigy made of old clothes and stuffed with leaves, newspaper, or other flammable material.
 I was curious to see what Bonfire Night would be like in the UK especially in a big city like Glasgow.

 The first thing I learned is that fireworks and sparklers are a big part of the night.
 Just before Halloween, our local grocery stores put up displays of fireworks as people began stocking up for the big night.
-I am currently student-teaching at a school, and in preparation for Bonfire Night, the children were working on Ashley Bonfire2paintings of fireworks displays and writing stories about holding sparklers with their families.
+I am currently student-teaching at a school, and in preparation for Bonfire Night, the children were working on paintings of fireworks displays and writing stories about holding sparklers with their families.

 When Monday night finally rolled around, my flatmates and I planned to go to Glasgow Green for the fireworks show.
 As we were getting ready, we noticed crowds of people walking down the sidewalk under our living room window.
 We watched as large groups headed towards the Green, lit up by the flashing blue lights of the three firetrucks parked across the street from our residence.